OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

       - `gpg-keys`: gpg public keys for users and administrators
       - `vault-keys`: master keys for ansible-vault secrets.
 Each vault has a subdirectory containing a gpg-encrypted key for each user.

+## IPMI/KVM access for boletus servers

+The boletus servers use an older version of the supermicro BMC software that requires an older (unsupported) version of Java to run.
+To simplify working with these machines, an HTML5-hosted VNC session with an older version of Java (and firefox) is hosted in a container on morchella.
+It can be accessed on local host port 8080, generally by forwarding this port to your local machine, e.g.

+    ssh -L localhost:8080:localhost:8080 USERNAME@morchella0.bos1.openelectronicslab.org

+Note the repetition of `localhost` after the `-L`: leaving off the first `localhost` won't cause an error but will allow anyone on your local network to also connect to this port (which is probably not what you want).

 ## Setup notes